dozyio/js-libp2p/README.md

 If you are starting your journey with `js-libp2p`, read the [GETTING\_STARTED.md](https://github.com/libp2p/js-libp2p/blob/main/doc/GETTING_STARTED.md) guide.

+### Advanced Features

+- [Customizing Protocol Registration and Handling](https://github.com/libp2p/js-libp2p/blob/main/doc/REGISTRAR_CUSTOMIZATION.md) - Learn how to use custom registrars to add middleware for authentication, monitoring, and more

 ### Tutorials and Examples

 You can find multiple examples on the [examples repo](https://github.com/libp2p/js-libp2p-examples) that will guide you through using libp2p for several scenarios.